 Deciding between a major AC repair and a full replacement can feel overwhelming.
 It’s a big investment either way, and you want to make the right call for your home and your budget.
 While every situation is unique, there are four key factors that can help guide your decision.
 Thinking through each of these can bring clarity and help you feel confident in your choice.

-Your System’s Age and Overall Health
+Check Your System’s Age and Condition

 The age of your AC unit is one of the biggest clues.
 Most systems here in North Carolina have a solid run for about 10 to 12 years.
 Once you get past that decade mark, the risk of major component failure, like the compressor, goes way up.
 A significant repair on an older unit can often cost nearly as much as a brand-new system.
 Think of it this way: investing thousands in a system that’s already near the end of its expected lifespan might not be the wisest financial move.
 It’s often better to put that money toward a new, reliable residential HVAC system that will keep you comfortable for another decade or more.